zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-menublade.md

 There are a few things to notice in the preceding code.

 * Menus can have different groups.
-In this code there are two groups
+In this code there are two groups.
-* Each menu item opens a blade, and all necessary parameters are provided
+* Each menu item opens a blade, and all necessary parameters are provided.
-* Menu items can integrate with `EditScope` and `ParameterProvider`, as displayed in the `createengine` item
+* Menu items can integrate with `EditScope` and `ParameterProvider`, as displayed in the `createengine` item.
 * At the end of the constructor, options for the menu are set.
 The option set defines the `id` of the default item.

-You can view a working copy of the MenuBlade  in the Dogfood environment sample located at [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SampleMenuBlade/bladeWithSummary](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SampleMenuBlade/bladeWithSummary).
+You can view a working copy of the MenuBlade  in the Dogfood environment sample located at [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/PdlSampleMenuBlade/browserelated](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/PdlSampleMenuBlade/browserelated).